higgledy piggledy houses in Marseille

 Now pals, I may well have overloaded slightly on the photographs in this particular post, but it’s basically because I LOVE MARSEILLE!!
 And I’d appreciate it if you appreciate it, too!

 Don’t get me wrong, this is not the place to come if you’re expecting a full-blown packaged-with-bows tourist experience.
-But if you’re someone who enjoys soaking up the atmosphere of somewhere new like a miniature sponge, this is the perfect place for a wander.
+But if you’re someone who enjoys soaking up the atmosphere of somewhere new like a miniature sponge, this is the perfect place spot.

 Logistical Statisticals

-- I was in Marseille from November to February, and the weather was fairly mild the entire time.
+• The weather throughout winter (October-February) is generally fairly mild.
 In Summer, the temperature in Marseille really heats up- I mean, it is on the South coast of France after all.

 Kirstin